Malaysia: Risk Assessment

 - Ethnic and religious disputes

-Already strong in 2017, growth is expected to maintain this pace in 2018.
-Activity will continue to be driven by internal factors, and also by good export performance (75% of GDP).
-Exports will benefit from robust external demand as well as the moderate recovery in hydrocarbon prices, which represent 20% of total exports.
-Moreover, the energy sector (liquefied natural gas and oil) will benefit in 2018 from the maturing of several projects, even if investment momentum has slowed due to ongoing low prices.
-The country also exports high value-added manufactured products, such as semi-conductors and other electronic products (39% of exports), for which there is strong world demand.
-Investment in this sector will be sustained by the good outlook for these products, especially as the country benefits from growing integration in the regional value chain thanks to its ongoing membership in the Association of Southeast Asian Nations (ASEAN).
+Particularly strong in 2017, growth will remain robust in 2018.
+Activity will continue to be driven by internal demand, and also by good export performance (75% of GDP).
+Exports should continue to benefit from the recovery in hydrocarbon prices, which represents 20% of total exports.
+However, the energy sector (natural gas and oil) might suffer from the suspension of Chinese pipeline projects (funded by the Export-Import Bank of China) amid corruption concerns.
+The country also exports high added-value manufactured products, such as semi-conductors and other electronic products (39% of exports), for which there is strong global demand.
+Investment in this sector will likely be sustained by the good outlook for these products, especially as the country benefits from growing integration in the regional value chain thanks to its ongoing membership in the Association of Southeast Asian Nations (ASEAN).
 Conversely, public projects could suffer from the promised new government review and potential renegotiation of large infrastructure projects awarded to foreign investors.
-The sectors associated with tourism are expected to continue to expand, but will still suffer from the effects of Malaysia Airlines’ two air disasters in 2014 and 2015, as well as from a less favorable security context than that of its local rivals like Thailand and Vietnam.
+The sectors associated with tourism are expected to continue to expand, but will further suffer from the lasting impact of the Malaysia Airlines disasters in 2014 and 2015, as well as from a less favorable security environment than those of local rivals like Thailand and Vietnam.

 Despite high levels of household debt (84% of GDP at the end of 2017), private consumption is set to continue to be the main contributor to growth.
-The gradual appreciation of the ringgit will help reduce the cost of imported goods and contain inflation, while the unemployment rate is still at its lowest.
+The recent appreciation of the ringgit helped reduce the cost of imported goods and contain inflation, while the unemployment rate is still at its lowest.
 The new government removed the Goods and Services Tax (GST) after being elected, which will help to keep prices low and boost consumption.
-Households are set to benefit from tax cuts as well as higher civil service wages.
-Meanwhile, a still accommodative monetary stance – with no further rise in interest rate to be expected in 2018 from the central bank after the 25th January’s basis-point rise to 3.25% – and higher public spending in a pre-electoral period will also support growth.
+Households are set to benefit from tax cuts, as well as higher civil service wages.
+Meanwhile, a still accommodative monetary stance – with no further rise in interest rate to be expected in 2018 from the central bank after the 25th January’s basis-point rise to 3.25% – and higher public spending will also support growth.
 The negative implications of Malaysia’s integration into the regional electronics value chain is that the country's economy remains vulnerable to slowing demand from China, its main trading partner, especially in the context of the escalating trade war with the United States.

 The current account surplus is expected to remain stable in 2018.
 The trade surplus should be sustained by the increase in oil prices and the lower dynamic in intermediate goods imports.
 Relatively lower investments, as well as lower exports in the electronics sector towards China, will reduce demand for intermediate goods, which will offset the rise in consumption goods imports.
-The income balance will continue to show a deficit, because of profit repatriation by foreign companies.
-Likewise, the balance of transfers deficit is expected to endure because of remittances by foreign workers to their country of origin.
-The services deficit is expected to fall slightly in connection with the increasing of tourists.
+The income balance will continue to show a deficit because of profit repatriation by foreign companies.
+Likewise, the transfer deficit is expected to endure because of remittances by foreign workers to their country of origin.
+The services deficit is expected to fall slightly in connection with the increasing number of tourists.

-The external debt is high (67% of GDP) and mostly denominated in foreign exchange and over 40% short-term owed.
-However, high levels of foreign exchange reserves (almost 7 months of imports) will help limit this risk, and enable the country to respond to any capital flight associated with a rapid tightening of US monetary policy.
-Meanwhile, the banking sector remains sufficiently capitalized and liquid, even if high household debt levels are a risk.
+External debt is currently relatively high (67% of GDP), mostly denominated in foreign exchange and over 40% short-term owed.
+However, high levels of foreign exchange reserves (almost seven months of imports) will help limit the associated risk, and enable the country to respond to any capital flight associated with a rapid tightening of US monetary policy.
+Meanwhile, the banking sector remains sufficiently capitalized and liquid, even if high household debt remains a risk.